Find a Yacht

 As charters are normally Saturday to Saturday, you might be needing somewhere to rest your head on land if your flights are on a Friday and/or a Sunday.
 We’d recommend the following places in Kos:

-Yiorgos Hotel ** – c. £30 for a double room – this is a reasonable hotel, but it’s located right next to Kos marina and it offers great value for money for the price.
-Rooms are basic but comfortable, and the price includes a continental breakfast.
-Some rooms have balconies which overlook the marina, so you might even be able to spot your yacht from there, and there’s a swimming pool to help while away the hours.
+Hotel Koala ** – c. £30 for a double room – this is a reasonable hotel, but it’s located right next to Kos marina and it offers great value for money for the price.
+Rooms are basic but comfortable, and the price includes a continental breakfast, and there’s a swimming pool to help while away the hours.

 Triton Hotel *** - c. £60 for a double room – about 400m along the coast from Kos marina, this hotel is opposite the main town beach and has a great outside seating area for breakfast or dinner.
 Some rooms have balconies, and they also have a mix of suites for four to six people to share if you want to bring along the rest of the crew.

-Kos Aktis Art Hotel - c. £140 for a double room – if you like to travel in style, this four-star hotel is within 500m of the marina will certainly look after you.
+Kos Aktis Art Hotel - c. £140 for a double room – if you like to travel in style, this four-star hotel is within 500m of the marina and will certainly do the trick.
 Their rooms are smart and modern, and the balconies with a sea-view are outstanding places to sit and ponder.
 The hotel has a private beach and fitness centre and people rave about the superb breakfasts and amazing cocktails.

 Kos Marina is based a short ten-minute walk from Kos town, a tourist town based around an ancient harbour, and with a very lively nightlife.
 The marina has a restaurant/bar, as well as a shop, chandlery and laundry facilities.
 Toilet and shower facilities are to a decent standard, and the marina is well sheltered from the prevailing winds.